Vancouver is beautiful in autumn, with fall colours throughout the Lower Mainland, especially in parks from late September until early November.

 Vancouver Fall Activities

-Other great autumn activities include visiting farms and pumpkin patches at harvest time, like Maan Farms in Abbotsford, and seeing and/or catching fish in the region’s many rivers, lakes and other bodies of water.
+Other great autumn activities include visiting Farms & Pumpkin Patches at harvest time, like Peteys Pumpkin Patch in Chilliwack, Maan Farms in Abbotsford or the Harrison Pumpkin Festival in Agassiz.
+Seeing and/or catching fish in the region’s many rivers, lakes and other bodies of water can also be fun (where permitted and assuming you have a licence).

 For more ideas on things to do, check out Vancouver’s Best Fall Activities.